 The presence of a huge market for HR software means the presence of a software solution for critical HR operations, such as, performance appraisal software, employee recognition & engagement software, onboarding software.
 And while they do provide digital solutions for HR and administrative problems, there is also the question of what HR specialists will do with the time that they save once they automate parts of the HR function.

-Your final pointer for this checklist: Before you invest in an HR software, that the take to figure out and dig into the HR tasks that take the most time and the least amount of complex thought.
+Your final pointer HR software requirements checklist: Before you invest in an HR software, that the take to figure out and dig into the HR tasks that take the most time and the least amount of complex thought.
 If you believe technology can do it faster and more accurately, then it’s time to automate.
 However, if the task requires creativity and empathy, let it remain human.

 When to invest in an HR software?